upstarter/advanced_bash/README.md

 => o* # (most specific)
 ```
 ## General Bash
-Declaring a variable looks like this: Variable="Some string"
+Declaring a variable looks like this: Variable="Some string".

-But not like this:
+But not like this (with whitespace):
 ```bash
 Variable = "Some string"
 # => returns error "Variable: command not found"